jalantechnologies/handbook/README.md

 ### Time Off Policy

 Except emergencies, please plan and inform your time off a week before.
 To take time off,

--   Let your team know on appropriate product channel
+-   Let your team and customer know on appropriate product channel
 -   Apply in HRMS system

 You do not need to seek approval from anyone.
 We trust that you will do the right thing keeping everyone's interest in mind.